seanjin97/watersense-backend/readme.md

 1. Install [Docker](https://www.docker.com/products/docker-desktop).
 2. Install [Python Poetry](https://python-poetry.org/docs/#installation).
 This is to handle python envs.
-3. Run the command to start up all components. `$ docker compose -f development.yaml up`
+3. Run the command to start up all components. `$ docker compose up`
 4. You should see this on first start up.
 The ingestion-module relies on an exchange to be created.
 The sensor handles the creation of this exchange, the ingestion module only subscribes to the exchange.
 Since the exchange is not created yet, the ingestion-module will crash. ![docker compose result](./assets/DockerComposeResult.png "Docker compose result")
 5. Open a new terminal and navigate to the ingestion-module. `$ cd ingestion-module`
 6. Install the ingestion-module dependencies. `$ poetry install`